 The DIG (location map) rainwater harvesting system collects rainwater from the roof, 24 ft.
 X 32 ft. = 768 square feet, of the pavilion on site.
 476 gallons of rainwater are collected for each inch of rainfall received based on the fact that 0.62 gallons of rainwater can be collected per square foot of roof area per one inch of rainfall.

 Rainwater Harvesting pump installation

 The first collection tank installed was a 1550 gallon poly water tank for rainwater collection and in 2010 a 2500 gallon corrugated metal tank was added.
-Total capacity of the system is 4050 gallons which will store 8.5 inches of rainfall.
+In 2015 a third tank (capacity 2500 gallons, poly construction) was added.
+Total capacity of the system is now 6550 gallons which will store 13.6 inches of rainfall.
 The tanks are connected for both the collection and usage of the rainwater.
-Being taller, the 2500 gallon tank fills first during a rain event and then overflows into the 1550 gallon tank as additional rainfall is received.
-If both tanks become full during a rain event, the excess overflows from the 1550 gallon tank and the collection piping is opened so that additional rainwater is diverted to the gutter downspout as would normally occur.
+Being taller, the two 2500 gallon tanks fill first during a rain event and then overflow into the 1550 gallon tank as additional rainfall is received.
+If all tanks become full during a rain event, the excess overflows from the 1550 gallon tank and the collection piping is opened so that additional rainwater is diverted to the gutter downspout as would normally occur.